C0d3-5t3w/Pwnagotchi-NightMode/README.md

 # Pwnagotchi-NightMode:

-Just changes some colors to make the web ui dark because i dont like so much white..
+Just changes some colors to make the web ui dark because i dont like so much white.

 # * The comand below requires you to have an up to date file structure from jayofelony's pwnagotchi fork. *